The segmentation of white matter hyperintensities of presumed vascular origin on brain MR images.

 A review on automated WMH segmentation techniques revealed a key issue: it is hard to compare various techniques3.
 Each segmentation technique is evaluated on a different ground truth (different number of subjects, different experts, different protocols) and using different evaluation criteria.

 This challenge aims to directly compare automated WMH segmentation techniques.
 The output will be a ranking of techniques that robustly and accurately segment WMH across different scanner platforms and different subject groups.

 Participants will containerize their algorithms with Docker and submit these to the organizers.
 Detailed instructions and easy-to-follow examples are provided and, if needed, the organizers will help with containerization.
 The organizers will run the techniques on the test data.
 This guarantees that the test data remains secret and cannot be included in the training procedure of the techniques.
-This workflow has proven successful for previous MICCAI challenges.

-The challenge will remain open after the conference deadline.
-New methods can be submitted and join the challenge.
-Results as presented at the MICCAI will be frozen and presented separately on this website.
-Next, there will be an up-to-date ranking available on this website.
 The container / Docker infrastructure guarantees standardized testing in the coming years, and is supported by the UMC Utrecht.
 The main organizer and the UMC Utrecht agree to commit themselves to future support of this challenge.

 Terms of participation

 The WMH Segmentation Challenge is organized in the spirit of cooperative scientific progress.
 We do not claim any ownership or right to the methods, but we require anyone to respect the rules below.
 The following rules apply to those who register a team and/or download the data: